IEMLdev/ieml-api/testing/README.md

 # Dictionary REST API test design

 The purpose of this document is to give design ideas for the test suit that will be implemented to test the API.
+Tests that verify the correctness of the underlying algorithms have already been implemented.

+The main goal here is to test the functionality of the public API endpoints.

 ## Creation, deletion and listing of IEML terms from the dictionary